 The Shared Gift – something for a couple or a family

-Gifts that will bring people together like computer or board game, DVD, Family Pass to the movies, show, event, theme park, balloon ride, whale watching or festival.
+Gifts that will bring people together like computer or board games, online movie subscriptions (Netflix, Disney), family passes to the movies, a show, event, theme park, balloon ride, whale watching or festival.
 Make them a picnic hamper, with a road map a selfie-stick for their phone and a scavenger hunt that leads them to a great picnic site for some great family photos.

 The Gift of Subscriptions, Memberships & Donations – of interest to the recipient

 To save them paying for it themselves!

 Magazines, online movie or television subscriptions, podcasts or online sites of interest to the recipient.
 Science or sports club memberships for kids (don’t forget our Gecko Eco Explorers programs!).

 If they’re struggling to make ends meet, maybe you could offer to pay a bill, or for groceries, a haircut, an outfit for a job interview or anything else you can afford to help with.